NSS Background Remover

 Most AI tools work by uploading your file to a remote model and returning a processed result.
 That architecture is simple to build but carries real costs for users: the image travels over a network, it may be logged or stored, processing speed depends on server load, and the service cannot function offline.
 NSS Background Remover inverts this model.
 When you first load the app, the AI model downloads once to the browser cache.
 After that, every image you process stays on your device — no uploads, no round trips, no server visibility into your files.

-- Models are cached after the first load — subsequent sessions work instantly without re-downloading.
+- Models are cached after the first load (IndexedDB / Cache Storage) — subsequent sessions work instantly without re-downloading.

 Straight alpha: the technical detail that changes professional results